 This is a grey area and every case will be determined on its facts.

 The National Minimum Wage depends on how old you are.
 The rates are below, correct from 1 April 2023 are:

 - 23 and over: £10.42 (National Living Wage)

 - Apprentice Rate: £5.28

 Under Regulation 8 of the Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002, if you have been employed on successive fixed term contracts for over four years, your employment will become permanent, and the continuous renewals will have no effect (unless they can be objectively justified).

-Being paid for your travel time to work
+Am I entitled to be paid for my travel time to work?